Where To Buy Chicks, Hatching Eggs, and Chickens

 I started out raising chickens three years ago and have purchased them from a variety of places -- including hatcheries, locally, and from a breeder.
 This article will provide you with information about where you can go to pick up anything from chicks to adult birds.

 One place to order from are hatcheries.
+Check out the Chicken Breeders & Hatcheries section for reviews and more information.
 Chicken hatcheries hatch thousands of chicks each week and are located in various states.
 They send them in little boxes to the post office nearest you as day old chicks.
 Hatcheries are good if you wish to buy large numbers of birds or just a variety of chicks.
 They have many breeds such as hens that lay very well, meat birds, exotic birds, bantams, and birds that lay green eggs.
 There are large hatcheries like Murray McMurray who have a minimum order of fifteen birds.
 If you want fewer chicks than that, places like Meyer Hatchery and My Pet Chicken have a minimum order of just three.
 There are other smaller hatcheries out there that offer just a couple select breeds but are often better quality than those you find in the larger hatcheries.
 Chicks from hatcheries may not be the best if you are planning to show them.
 They are bred more for egg production than overall quality of appearance.
 Some hatcheries offer juvenile birds too.
 If you want eggs quickly you can order these "teen" birds and they'll begin laying faster than a chick does.
 These birds are typically 15-22 weeks old.

 When you order from a hatchery you can usually pick the gender of the chick you want so you won't end up with extra roosters.
 McMurray does send extra chicks along though (sometimes) to keep the chicks warm on their journey to your house.
 Usually the chicks are males but you might get lucky and have a girl!
 Another option McMurray has is the option of getting a free mystery chick.
 That is really exciting.
 I ended up with a female partridge Cochin.
 Although ordering from a hatchery gets to be stressful while you wait for your little ones to arrive, it's very exciting to get your box of chicks in the mail!